 We meet our responsibility to protect the environment in many different ways.
 We are continuously working to reduce the environmental impact of our business activities and develop product solutions that benefit the environment.
 For us, an efficient approach to raw materials and energy makes both ecological and economic sense.
 Our measures help reduce environmental impact and at the same time cut the costs associated with materials, energy, emissions and disposal.

 Energy and material consumption and emission levels are essentially dependent on the manufactured sales volume, which does not include intermediates. more

-At Bayer, air emissions are caused mainly by the generation and consumption of electricity, steam and process heat.
-Thanks to the various measures in our Bayer Climate Program – such as introducing energy management systems and production/process innovations – we have achieved a significant reduction in emissions over the past 10 years, which goes hand in hand with an improvement in energy efficiency.
-We have documented our successful reduction of greenhouse gas (GHG) emissions in the CDP reports and in 2016 received an excellent rating, the leadership status with the highest score of A. more
+At Bayer, air emissions are caused mainly by the generation and consumption of electricity, steam and auxiliary energy for the manufacture of our products and the vehicle fleet.
+Thanks to various measures – such as introducing energy management systems and production / process innovations – we have achieved a significant reduction in emissions over the past years, which goes hand in hand with an improvement in energy efficiency.
+We have documented our successful reduction of greenhouse gas (GHG) emissions in the CDP reports and received an outstanding rating for 2017: the leadership status with the highest score of A.

 The continuous availability of clean water in sufficient quantities is essential for supplying our production sites and the surrounding areas.
 However, this can no longer be taken for granted in many parts of the world.
 We make sure we have all the water we need while also ensuring that industrial water usage does not lead to local problems such as water scarcity for the people living in the area Bayer supports the CEO Water Mandate of the U.N.
 Global Compact with the goal of working with key stakeholders to develop sustainable strategies for water usage.
 Our CDP Water Disclosure reports on our water usage and the associated risks. more